Pacioretty scores twice as Golden Knights beat Canucks 5-3 in NHL playoffs

+EDMONTON — Vegas forward Max Pacioretty, set back by injury in the return to play tournament, found his groove Sunday and put the Vancouver Canucks deep in the ditch in the NHL playoffs.

-EDMONTON — Max Pacioretty scored twice and added an assist, and the Vegas Golden Knights rallied for three goals in the third period to beat the Vancouver Canucks 5-3 in NHL playoff action Sunday.
+Pacioretty scored twice and added an assist, and the Vegas Golden Knights rallied for three goals in the third period to beat the Canucks 5-3 at Rogers Place.

 The Golden Knights lead the best-of-seven series 3-1.
 With a win in Game 5 Tuesday they can eliminate the last Canadian team from the 2020 post-season.